hermeznetwork/docs/docs/developers/coordinator.md

 ## Launching a Proof Server
 We will use [rapidsnark](https://github.com/iden3/rapidsnark) as the Hermez proof server. `rapidsnarks` is a zkSnark proof generator written in C++.
-It is recommended to run the proof server in servers with 32+ cores and 64 GB+ of RAM (AWS c5a.8xlarge or equivalent).
+It is recommended to run the proof server in servers with 48+ cores, 96 GB+ of RAM and 250GB of disk (AWS c5a.12xlarge or equivalent).

 > rapidsnark requires a host CPU that supports ADX extensions.